Table Integrity

 Build Missing

 The System, Table Integrity, Build Missing option is a step in the corrective direction, but it simply creates missing tables.
 It does not correct the structure of existing tables.
-It simply build tables that are missing.
+It simply builds tables that are missing.
 You will be asked if it is ok to rebuild index files if any tables are added.
 You should click Yes unless you plan to build them later by selecting System, Index, All Tables.
 The Check Each Byte checkbox is normally off, but you may turn it on if you want additional diagnostic information about existing tables.

 Update Structures

-The System, Table Integrity, Update Structures option is another step further in the corrective direction, and it will build missing tables and update the structure of existing tables to be compatible with the release of DonorQuest you are running.
+The System, Table Integrity, Update Structures option is another step further in the corrective direction, as it will build missing tables and update the structure of existing tables to be compatible with the release of DonorQuest you are running.
 You will be asked if it is ok to rebuild index files if any tables are added.
 You should click Yes unless you plan to build them later by selecting System, Index, All Tables.
 The Check Each Byte checkbox is normally off, but you may turn it on if you want additional diagnostic information about existing tables.

 Full Update Mode